 1) Reboot your device – It’s common practice.
 Often just this simple trick is enough to sort out your issues.

 2) Switch to a wired connection – WiFi connections are slower compared to wired connections.
 Plugging your connected devices straight into your router might see an improvement in speeds.3) Have a clear out!
 Delete any unnecessary files or programs you have stored on your computer.
 All that useless data may well be be dragging your upload speed down.
+4) Check you haven’t exceeded your broadband usage policy – there may be caps on the amount of data usage per month you are allowed, which when exceeded may affect your service performance.
+Check out a full guide on how to improve your WiFi speed here.

-How do I find out what my upload speed is?
+How do I find out what my upload speed is

 To find out how your upload speed is performing you need to carry out a quick speed test.